 - Obeying traffic signs

 - Making right turns

 The examiner will deduct points for any improperly executed item.
-More than 30 points deducted results in a failing grade, and the test must be retaken on another day.

 A low score is not the only way an applicant can fail the CDL driving skills test, however.
 Understandably enough, failing scores are also given if the applicant causes an accident during the test, fails to obey any law, or is uncooperative with the examiner.